Principal bundles on 2-dimensional CW-complexes with disconnected structure group: The proof

 \subsection{Bijection with twisted cohomology}

 Consider the fibration $p$ in \eqref{pullback 2}.
 The corresponding difference cochain \eqref{difference cochain on dim 1} is zero so there are always vertical homotopies between lifts of $f$ on $X_1$.
 Thus, given two lifts $f_0$ and $f_1$ of $f$, we can suppose that $f_0|_{X_1}=f_1|_{X_1}$ and that $K_1$ is the constant homotopy between them.
-We will hence write instead of $\delta^2(f_0,K_1,f_1)$ for the cocyle \eqref{eq:differencecocycle} determined by the difference cochain \eqref{difference cochain}.
-Moreover, the action $\alpha$ defined in \eqref{alpha2} becomes that is But $p$ is a fiber bundle with $\pi_0G$ as the structure group, with $\pi_0G$ acting on the fiber $K(\pi_1G,2)$ as in \eqref{pi0action}, so via $\Psi(-)_*$.
-Hence the action $\alpha$ coincides with $\Psi(-)_*\circ \mu_{1*}$ in \eqref{Psimu1}.
+We will hence write instead of $\delta^2(f_0,K_1,f_1)$ for the cocycle \eqref{eq:differencecocycle} determined by the difference cochain \eqref{difference cochain}.
+Moreover, the action $\alpha_2$ defined in \eqref{alpha2} becomes that is But $p$ is a fibre bundle with $\pi_0G$ as the structure group, with $\pi_0G$ acting on the fibre $K(\pi_1G,2)$ as in \eqref{pi0action}, so via $\Psi(-)_*$.
+Hence the action $\alpha_2$ coincides with $\Psi(-)_*\circ \mu_{1*}$ in \eqref{Psimu1}.
 Hence we have that with $\pi_1\mathcal{G}_{\mu_1}$ being the local system determined by \eqref{Psimu1}.

 The following result (Corollary 6.16 of Chapter VI of \cite{whitehead:1978}) shows that there is a close relation between $[X,E\pi_0G\times_{\pi_0G}K(\pi_1G,2)]_f$ and $H^2(X,\pi_1\mathcal{G}_{\mu_1})$.